IES-Rafael-Alberti/CTFd/CTFd/plugins/github_backup/README.md

 Complete the form with the application details:
 - Name of the Github App
 - Description
-- Homepage URL: URL of the deployed platform
+- Homepage URL: URL of the deployed platform (or localhost)
-- Setup URL: URL of the application to which the user will be redirected after completing the installation
+- Setup URL: URL of the application to which the user will be redirected after completing the installation.
+For example: `http://localhost:4000/admin/plugins/github_backup`
+- Uncheck webhooks
 - In the permissions section on repositories:
-  - Contents -> Read
+  - Contents -> Read-only
   - Metadata -> Read-only
 - Choose that the Github App can only be installed on our Github account.

 Once created, you must modify it and create the Private Key.
 This private key must be downloaded and its content saved in the plugin's `config.py` file.
 You must also indicate the application ID and the installation URL of the Github App in the `config.py` file.

+**Note:** Write the private key on a single line, replacing each line break in the original format with `\n`.

 Example of `config.py`:
 ```python